A-eshwar/Java/README.md

-# Java
+# 📌Java Programming Exercises

-This project contains several simple Java programs that demonstrate basic operations such as calculating the frequency of a specified character in a string, calculating the frequency of each unique character in a string, reversing an array without creating another array, and sorting an array using the Bubble Sort algorithm.
-The programs take user input, process the data accordingly (such as counting occurrences or sorting), and output the results.
-They showcase common algorithms and concepts like string manipulation, array reversal, and sorting, making them useful examples for beginners to understand Java programming and algorithm implementation.
+This repository contains a collection of Java programs that demonstrate fundamental concepts and operations in Java programming.

+## 📂Programs Included

+1. **FrequencyOfChar.java**: Calculates the frequency of a specified character in a given string.
+2. **FrequencyOfEachChar.java**: Determines the frequency of each unique character in a string.
+3. **ReverseOfArray.java**: Reverses the elements of an array without creating a new array.
+4. **SortOfArray.java**: Sorts an array using the Bubble Sort algorithm.